frankye8998/Markville-Hackathon/README.md

 ## Installation

-**Please note that this will not work without a webcam pointed at the star at night.**
+**Please note that this will not work without a webcam pointed at the sky at night.**

 To install using git, do the following: